A VERY BLACKWELL CHRISTMAS

 “Potentially for all of us.”

-“And I’m telling both of you that this isn’t something I can handle right now,” I said firmly.
+“And I’m telling each of you this isn’t something I can handle right now,” I said firmly.
 “There is, after all, work to be done.
 So, how about this?
 Are you two available for dinner tonight?”

 “I am,” Jennifer said.